 The fascinating details of the life of Garifallia can be found on the website of Professor Manolis Paraschos, who has done extensive work highlighting the many historical figures which connect Greece to Boston.

 Five more full-sized versions of the statue in marble were reproduced for private patrons, based on Powers’ original model, along with numerous smaller-scale versions.
-Copies of the statue were displayed in a number of venues around Great Britain and the United States; it quickly became one of Powers’ most famous works, and held great symbolic meaning for some American abolitionists, inspiring an outpouring of literary works.
+Copies of the statue were displayed in a number of venues around Great Britain and the United States; it quickly became one of Powers’ most famous works, holding great symbolic meaning for some American abolitionists and inspiring an outpouring of literary works.

 Garafilia Mohalbi was born in 1817 to a prominent family on the island of Psara (Ψαρά).
 Her parents and siblings were killed in the 1824 Psara massacre by the Turks.
-There are many stories about exactly how she had managed to survive, but it is certain that in 1824 she had found herself working as a slave to a Turkish family in Smyrna.
+There are many stories about how exactly she managed to survive, but it is certain that in 1824, she had found herself working as a slave to a Turkish family in Smyrna.

 At a bazaar in 1827, Garifallia had the great fortune to meet American merchant/consul Joseph Langdon and begged him to rescue her from her plight.
 He quickly ransomed the lovely Greek girl and promptly sent her off on a steamship to his Boston family, who welcomed her with open arms.

-Accepted as one of the family as soon as she arrived, Garafallia thrived in her new surroundings, attending the Ursuline Convent School in Charlestown; however, at the age of thirteen, she began showing signs of suffering from tuberculosis and she passed away on March 17, 1830.
+Accepted as one of the family promptly upon her arrival, Garifallia thrived in her new surroundings, attending the Ursuline Convent School in Charlestown; however, at the age of thirteen, she began showing signs of suffering from tuberculosis and she passed away on March 17, 1830.

-Her statue depicts a young woman, nude, bound in chains; in her right hand she holds a small cross on a chain.
-Powers himself described the subject of the work with these words:
+Her statue depicts a young woman, nude, bound in chains; in her right hand, she holds a small cross on a chain.
+Powers himself described the subject of the work as follows: